ankit8624/Twitter_troll_detection_using_transformers/README.md

 - **Training**: Fine-tuned on labeled dataset
 - **Performance**: **86% accuracy**

 ## 🏁 Conclusion
-## 🏁 Conclusion
 This project demonstrates the power of **DeBERTa** for troll detection using **deep learning and NLP**.
 With an accuracy of **86%**, it provides a strong baseline for identifying harmful content on social media.

-Moving forward, improvements can include fine-tuning on larger datasets, exploring alternative transformer models, and optimizing deployment for real-time analysis.
+Moving forward, improvements can include fine-tuning on larger datasets, exploring alternative transformer models.
 This project serves as a step toward enhancing online safety through AI-driven content moderation.

 Feel free to contribute, share feedback, or extend this work! 🚀